latestchatty/webchatty/doc/webchatty-api.md

 - `ERR_INVALID_LOGIN`

 ### POST /v2/notifications/detachAccount
-Detaches the client from the given Shacknews account.
+Detaches the client from the given site account.
 The client will no longer receive notifications for this user.

 Parameters:
 - `clientId=[STR]` - Client GUID.